ian-derrington/general/gpt_info_and_links.md

 ### Fine Tuning
 Using exmaples to fine tune a model can reduce the number of tokens needed to achieve an sufficiently reasonable response.
 Can be expensive to retrain though.
+- [Self fine tuning](https://arxiv.org/pdf/2210.11610.pdf) Using Chain of thought to provide better examples and then fine tune the LLM.

 ### Fine Tuning using Distillation
 Train on model trains a new model on the output of a new model.